aradfarahani/awesome-geophysics/CONTRIBUTING.md

 - If adding proprietary software or paid resources, note any licensing or cost details in the description.

 ## Code of Conduct
+We’re committed to fostering a welcoming and inclusive community.
+Please review our [Code of Conduct](https://github.com/aradfarahani/awesome-geophysics/blob/main/CODE_OF_CONDUCT.md) before contributing.
+Key points include:
-- Be respectful and inclusive in all interactions.
+- Be respectful and kind to others.
-- Provide constructive feedback during reviews.
+- Provide constructive feedback.
-- Avoid duplicate entries—check if a resource already exists before adding it.
+- Avoid harassment, trolling, or inappropriate behavior.

 ## Questions?
 If you’re unsure about anything: